The Epstein Wake: Power and Sex Addiction

 That level of radical honesty changes the narrative.
 It turns a scandal into a lesson.
 It transforms a perpetrator into an advocate.
 That is the power of treatment.
 It offers a path to dignity that "getting away with it" never can.

-If you are reading this and you see yourself in the "high-functioning" paradox—successful in public, out of control in private—know this: Your status is not a shield.
+If you see yourself in the "high-functioning" paradox—successful in public, out of control in private—know this: Your status is not a shield.
 It is a blindfold.

 But you can take the blindfold off.
 At Ridgeback Recovery, we help men write their Second Act.
 We help them convert their "fall" into a foundation for a life of integrity that is far more impressive than their net worth.
 Our process is built on absolute discretion.
-We help you manage your collapse away from the public eye and rebuild your life with integrity.
+We help you manage your collapse away from the public eye, address the root of the compulsion, and rebuild your life with integrity.